 CMQ has been put into formal commercial use and provides a highly available cloud message service in multiple Tencent Cloud regions around the globe.
 Its data center hardware is constructed in compliance with the high standards of Tencent Cloud IDCs.
 In a single region, CMQ is deployed across multiple data centers, so that it can still provide message services for applications even if a data center becomes entirely unavailable.
-In addition, it is also deployed in the Shenzhen and Shanghai Finance Zones to provide finance-level high-reliability message queue services.
+In addition, it is also deployed in the Shenzhen and Shanghai Finance Zones to provide finance-grade high-reliability message queue services.

 Currently, CMQ supports connection over HTTP, HTTPS, and TCP and can be integrated through SDKs for various programming languages such as PHP, Java, and Python.

 |Application scenarios||It provides sync HTTP/HTTPS-based connection and can be simply and easily integrated through RESTful APIs and SDKs for multiple programming languages.||It supports sync/async TCP-based connection and SDKs for multiple programming languages, which improves the producer and consumer efficiency and increases the performance of the message queue service.|